 Basically, improper gas shielding causes the absorption of oxygen and nitrogen inside the weld pool and therefore less than 1% entrainment of air inside the shielding gas can result in distributed porosity whereas more than 1.5% can cause surface breaking pores.

 Now, hydrogen usually occurs due to moisture and insufficiently dried fluxes or electrodes.
 Besides, oil and grease over any material can also produce a considerable amount of hydrogen which can cause porosity.

 The final part is the thickness of the primer.
 Most of the surface treatments with zinc or primer paint coatings can produce an incalculable amount of fume while performing the welding task.
 Hence, there is a manufacturer’s recommendation for the maximum thickness of a primer and therefore the welding task should be performed within that range after which the primer should be removed.

 There are three ways to prevent this type of porosity,

 - Controlling air entrainment.
-This process includes the sealing of all possible leaks of air that prevents excessive turbulence on the weld pool.
-Besides, using fillers that have sufficient deoxidants and to prevent high gas flow and draughts
+This process includes the sealing of all possible leaks of air that prevents excessive turbulence on the weld puddle.
+Besides, using fillers that have sufficient deoxidants and to prevent high shielding gas flow rate and draughts

-- Surface coating: Make sure the primer size conform to the manufacturer’s Recommendation of maximum thickness and the edges should be cleaned right before welding.
+- Surface coating/surface treatments: Make sure the primer size conform to the manufacturer’s Recommendation of maximum thickness and the edges should be cleaned right before welding.

 Make sure to adequately clean the welding area alongside the workpiece surface and remove all sorts of oil, rust, and grease alongside the surface coating to avoid gas generation.
 Besides, be aware of whether the primer thickness conforms to or below the manufacturer’s recommendation.